phmngocnghia/babel-plugin-tailwind-string/README.md

 yarn add --dev babel-plugin-tailwind-string
 ```

-Since this is a babel plugin, we just need to add it to the "plugins" section in the babel configuration file to activiate it.
-Remember to place this on the top of the section incase of using other plugins that transpile the string into css. eg: linaria... etc
+Since this is a babel plugin, we just need to add it to the "plugins" section in the babel configuration file to activate it.

 ```
 {